 We had this awesome room that was attached to the garage and it had an open fireplace, window and power so it was like part of the house.
 We used it like a rumpus room and when friends or relatives would come over, the young ones would go out there and play.
 The adults didn't mind as we didn't annoy them and we could have our own kids space.
-We also used to go in there when Dad would be doing shift work as our house wasn't that big so if we were a little noisy it was really hard for Dad to sleep as you could hear everything.
+We also used to go in there when Dad would be doing shift work.
+Our house wasn't that big so if we were a little noisy it was really hard for Dad to sleep as you could hear everything.
 Mum would always tell us to quiet down, but overall I think we were pretty good.
 We also would have family functions out there.

 Dad would occassionally take us to the big City or as I remembered it being so big.
 He would take us on an adventure and to watch a movie.
 We would park our car 'Nellie' at the Dandenong Station and then take the train into Flinders Street Station, from there, we would then walk to Russell Street where the cinemas were.
 I remember watching Herbie Goes Bananas and on another occassion Blackbeards Ghost.
 I can remember on other days we had amazing experiences out at the Melbourne Zoo and visiting the Victoria Market to get some yummy jam donuts.